Table of Contents

 Oath’s brands produce a lot of video content.
-When it came to video accessibility, there was no question of whether to caption or not.
+When it came to video accessibility, there was no question of whether to closed caption or not.

 Instead, they looked at their company’s values and culture.
 Oath values their commitment to inclusion.
-As a result, getting buy-in for captioning came from honoring that commitment, as well as realizing the ROI of captioning.
+As a result, getting buy-in for closed captioning came from honoring that commitment, as well as realizing the ROI of closed captioning.

-Oath saw captioning as a part of their overall goal of ensuring everyone has access to the content they produce.
+Oath saw closed captioning as a part of their overall goal of ensuring everyone has access to the content they produce.

 3. Suggest doing a pilot project

 If you are still having trouble getting buy-in, suggest doing a pilot project.